htrixe/fullstack-spring-angular/README.md

   * Angular crash course
   * Full Stack Application Development
 ## Description
-Are you looking for a Job, and your employer is asking for the following skill set?

 Spring Boot, REST API, Restful Webservices, Reactive Programming, Spring WebFlux, Java Script, Angular, Type Script, Oauth, NoSQL, etc